sandboxnu/graduatenu/packages/scrapers-v2/src/urls/README.md

 # URL scraper

-THis folder contains code for scraping the URLs of entries in the catalog, and is based on the sidebar _hierarchy_ that the catalog uses to describe the locations of catalog entries.
+This folder contains code for scraping the URLs of entries in the catalog, and is based on the sidebar _hierarchy_ that the catalog uses to describe the locations of catalog entries.

 You can think of the catalog sidebar as a bunch of entries, with each entry potentially containing more sub-entries (hence _hierarchical_ in nature).